numencode/wn-widgets-plugin/README.md

 This plugin provides an intuitive interface to create and manage a variety of widgets, enabling end users to customize their websites with ease.
 With multilingual support via the `Winter.Translate` plugin, it ensures global usability.

+### Component Rendering System

+All widget components in this plugin leverage the `ComponentRenderer` trait from the **NumenCode.Fundamentals** plugin.
+This provides several key benefits:

+- **Automatic Alias Resolution**: Each component’s alias is automatically set based on its class name.
+- **Customizable Rendering**: Users can override default component templates via theme partials.
+- **Layout Selection**: Components support multiple layout options, allowing greater flexibility in presentation.

+To override a component’s layout, create a folder inside your theme's partials directory matching the component's alias (e.g., `/themes/custom/partials/mycomponent`) and add layout files like `default.htm`, `special.htm`, etc.

+---

+## Available Widgets

 ### Counters